LaboratorioBioinformatica/MARVEL/README.md

-# MARVEL - Metagenomic Analysis and Retrieval of Viral Extended Sequences
+# MARVEL - Metagenomic Analysis and Retrieval of Viral Elements

 MARVEL is a pipeline for recovery of complete phage genomes from whole community shotgun metagenomic sequencing data.